 - As an alternative, a package can be built directly.

-So far, the server provides the sensor with ground truth data of the surroundings that includes the state of other vehicles and traffic lights.
-Future improvements of this feature will add to the equation pedestrians, and more information of the OpenDRIVE map among others.
+So far, the server provides the sensor with ground truth data of the surroundings that includes the state of other traffic participants and traffic lights.

 When the client calls for it, the carla.RssRestrictor will modify the vehicle controller to best reach the desired accelerations or decelerations by a given response.